What's New?

 Breaking Change

-.
+The full AbstractJob instance is now passed in to the push method as job, rather than just the serialized version as payload.
 All built-in Providers have been updated to handle this change.
 Custom Providers will need to update to the new method signature.

 See the Upgrade Guide for more information.